|POS||Race & Track||Date||Points|

 The Frenchman would last only half a season though as a series of poor performances compared to team-mate Max Verstappen prompted Red Bull to replace Gasly with Alex Albon.

-Gasly would return to Toro Rosso and despite being in contention for a 2020 drive, Red Bull confirmed that we would remain with Toro Rosso, now known as AlphaTauri, for the 2020 season.
+Gasly would return to Toro Rosso and despite being in contention for a 2020 drive, Red Bull confirmed he would remain with Toro Rosso, now known as AlphaTauri, for the 2020 season.

 He also claims to be scared of snakes and says he has no guilty pleasures because he "doesn't feel guilty about any of them".